 (Too Long Didn’t Read)

-Premise is a two-sided marketplace: 1) The Premise mobile app pays Contributors (users) to submit sentiment (surveys), observation (photos), and location based data; 2) Customers pay Premise for data.
-Premise data collection includes mapping points of interest (POIs) by tasking Contributors to go to specific points (e.g, a business, facility, or structure), verify the location and operational status, and take some photos.
+Premise is a two-sided marketplace: 1) The Premise mobile app pays users to submit sentiment (surveys), observation (photos), and location based data; 2) Customers pay Premise for data.
+Premise’s data collection includes mapping points of interest by tasking users to go to specific points (e.g, a business, facility, or structure), verify the location and operational status, and take some photos.

 Overview